 The double reel fore and aft circuit uses three identical cylinders.
-To extend the reel, oil from the windrower flows to the barrel end of the right hand cylinder, to the rod end of the centeylir cnder, to the barrel end of the left hand cylinder.
-Oil from the rod end of the left-hand cylinder then returns.
+To extend the reel, oil from the windrower flows to the barrel end of the right hand cylinder, to the rod end of the center cylinder, to the barrel end of the left hand cylinder.
+Oil from the rod end of the left-hand cylinder returns to the windrower.